 10. How is the city capturing public feedback?

 There are several opportunities for the public to provide

 City Council Special Session Sept.
 30: Ann Arbor City Council will hold a special session on Wednesday, Sept.
 30 to hear public comments regarding the proposed settlement documents in Michigan

 Attorney General vs. Gelman Sciences, Inc., Case No. 88-34734-CE (Washtenaw

 Joint Public Meeting Sept.
 24: A virtual public Q&A with Washtenaw

 County Board of Commissioners, Ann Arbor City Council, Congresswoman

-Dingell and Intervenors' expert Dr. Lawrence Lemke will be held via Zoom
+Dingell and Intervenors' expert Dr. Lawrence Lemke was held via Zoom

 to get answers to questions regarding the Gelman Dioxane Plume Proposed

 Fourth Amended and Restated Consent Judgment.
 View Agenda Due to the complex nature of the proposed consent judgement, the